-We got an unknowing first glimpse at the latest design of the Apple Watch more than two years ago.
-No less, adorned on the wrist of Tim Cook was a stainless steel watch with a bright red crown cap1.
+We got an unknowing first glimpse at the latest design of the Apple Watch, a stainless steel timepiece with a bright red crown cap1, more than two years ago—on the wrist of Tim Cook, no less.
 Shortly after, I wholly forgot about this seemingly insignificant revelation—chalking it up to the whimsy of a CEO with unlimited resources at his disposal.

 During the recent Apple Keynote, this small but obvious revision was the only notable visual change applied to the new Apple Watch.
 In this case, form didn’t follow function2.
 It was a flourish solely in place to signify differentiation.